syncfusion-content/xamarin-docs/Xamarin/CircularGauge/Getting-Started.md

 {% endtabs %}

-## Adding a Needle Pointer
+## Adding a needle pointer

-You can create a [`NeedlePointer`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.NeedlePointer.html), and associate it with a scale to be displayed the current value.
+Create a [`Needle Pointer`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.NeedlePointer.html), and associate it with a scale that is to be displayed the current value.

 {% tabs %}